Melania Trump Responds To Criticism Of White House

-Two days after unveiling the White House Christmas decorations, U.S. First Lady Melania Trump defended her holiday aestethic.
+Two days after unveiling the White House Christmas decorations, First Lady Melania Trump defended her holiday aesthetic.

 “We are in 21st century, and everybody has different taste,” she told Eric Bolling at a Liberty University event for opioid awareness.